Sujan-Bhattarai12/Sujan-Bhattarai12/README.md

 ## Updates:
-   🖥️ Working on 4TB data on NCAR supercomputer, for developing Machine Learning model and a web-interactive dashboard<br>
+   🖥️ Worked on 4TB data on NCAR supercomputer, for developing Machine Learning model and a web-interactive dashboard<br>
-   🚀 Learning Big Data System with Apache Hive & Impala<br>
+   🚀 Learnt Big Data System with Apache Hive & Impala<br>
-   📚 Reading Machine Learning with Scikit Learn book by O'Reilly<br>
+   📚 Read Machine Learning with Scikit Learn book by O'Reilly<br>
-   🌐 Initiating a new Python project for a new blog in ML
+   🌐 Initiated a new Python project for a new blog in ML

 ## Tech Skills